 The main hurdle was that rebuilding a new sports complex would take many years and require large investments.
 In the meantime, the city would be deprived of a building that plays an important role in local society, hosting not only sports activities but also a wide range of cultural events.

-This problem could be solved by building a temporary sports hall, accessible to the local community until the completion of a permanent multifunctional sports building.
+This problem could be solved by building a sports hall, accessible to the local community until the completion of a permanent multifunctional sports building.

 Noordwijk city council launched a search for the company best equipped to deliver this project.
 It ultimately selected Spantech for its far-reaching expertise, proposed mobile building solutions and design.

 Spantech was tasked with building a temporary “De Schelft” sports hall with a target completion date of February 2022 – just six months from start to finish.

 Spantech designed a 1,600 m2 sport facility with a strong emphasis on sustainability.
 The entire complex is 100% dismountable without loss and is constructed on a mobile foundation that can be removed when the use of the building ends.
 It fully meets the Dutch building code for temporary buildings and, thanks to the expertise of Spantech, the building permit was successfully granted.

 Spantech deployed its team of experts and quickly started to assemble the mobile structure.
 Despite its temporary nature, it complies with the NOC*NSF norms for sport buildings in the Netherlands, and features a class III elastic spot floor.
 The special acoustic ceiling and walling system optimises the acoustics of the hall.
 Energy consumption was also taken into consideration: all lighting is LED and fitted with motion sensors to reduce energy consumption and a smart heat-recovery ventilation system drastically reduces heating costs.

 In just five months, Spantech built the temporary “De Schelft” in Noordwijkerhout that included a multi sports hall, reception area, storage rooms, corridors, and changing rooms with toilets.